Izaakwltn/simple-blog/README.md

 This is an example of a blog written in Common Lisp, with an automatically updating main blog page.

-To try it out, go to site-builder.lisp, change the path to "simple-blog/www/", then in the repl:
+To see the example, go to site-builder.lisp, change the path to "simple-blog/www/", then in the repl, load the system:
 (in-package :simple-blog)
 (hunchentoot::start *blog-server*)

-This is an example of a blog written in Common Lisp, with an automatically updating main blog page.

 Use the function #'post-blog-entry to push the blog entry to the main blog page,at the same time as creating its url extension.
 Any posts including post-blog-entry that are saved in the main folder will be included on the main blog page.